The Dishman Family of Virginia

 1. [S101] Lee, Elizabeth Nuckols, compiler, King George County Virginia Marriages, Volume II, Implied Marriages, (Athens, Georgia: Iberian Publishing Company, 1995). page 95, cites KGC Will Book 1A p.139, Triplett to Mildred, daughter of Christopher Edrington.

-2. [S608] King George County Will Book A-1, pp.139-140, County Clerk's Office, King George County, Virginia, United States, 31 Dec 1737, will of Christopher Ederington, probated 2 Feb 1738/39, names sons John, William, and Christopher Edrington, daughters Hester Ederington, Sarah Ammon, Susanna Hales, Mildred Triplett, Mary Quisenbury, and Elizabeth Richardson.
+2. [S608] King George County Will Book A-1, pp.139-140, County Clerk's Office, King George County, Virginia, 31 Dec 1737, will of Christopher Ederington, probated 2 Feb 1738/39, names sons John, William, and Christopher Edrington, daughters Hester Ederington, Sarah Ammon, Susanna Hales, Mildred Triplett, Mary Quisenbury, and Elizabeth Richardson.

 3. [S608] 1, pp.47-49, 25 Jun 1754, will of Mary Edrington, probated 5 Feb 1756, names sons John and William Edrington, daughters Susanah Hails, Mildred Tripplet, Mary Quessenberry, and Hester Elmns, grandaughter Mildred Edrington.